 The Sacrament of Baptism

 Group Baptisms will be celebrated once a month on Saturdays at 1 PM.
-On the previous Sunday, parents, their child/children, and godparents are invited to attend Mass and Baptismal Preparation Session.
+Parents, their child/children, and godparents are required to attend Mass and a Baptismal Preparation Session that will be scheduled before Baptism.

-The September 2024 through June 2025 dates for the Preparation Session and the Sacrament of Baptism are as follows:
+The November 2024 through June 2025 dates for the Sacrament of Baptism are as follows:

 Please contact the Parish Office at office@saintpetercambridge.org or call 617-547-4235 for more information or to register for the Baptismal Preparation Session and to schedule a Baptism.